 An incorporated business is a legal entity.
 This entity is recognized, just as a person would be as an individual, for business purposes under the law.
 This corporation could be a commercial business, a nonprofit charity, a government, city or town or club organization.

-To form a corporation you must complete the proper paperwork and file it with the Secretary of State in the state headquarters of the corporation primary address.
+To form a corporation you must complete the proper paperwork and file it with the Secretary of State in the state headquarters of the corporation’s primary address.
+You will need properly licensed and experienced legal assistance to incorporate your business – Legalzoom offers surprising affordable incorporation packages.

-The rules governing corporation formation and maintenance can be complex and difficult for many business owners to complete without professional legal help.
+The rules governing corporation formation and maintenance can be complex and difficult for many business owners to complete without professional legal help – get low cost incorporation at Legalzoom.

 The United States Small Business Administration recommends that companies should incorporate if they plan on growing substantially.
 I incorporated my cosmetic manufacturing firm at the onset to protect my personal assets from any possible product liability lawsuits.